Magda Szabó

-Magda Szabó (5 October 1917 - 19 November 2007) was a Hungarian novelist.
+Magda Szabó (/hu/ 5 October 1917 - 19 November 2007) was a Hungarian novelist.
 Doctor of philology, she also wrote dramas, essays, studies, memoirs, poetry and children's literature.
 She was a founding member of the Digital Literary Academy, an online digital repository of Hungarian literature.
 She is the most translated Hungarian author, with publications in 42 countries and over 30 languages.

 Biography

 Early life

 Magda Szabó was born in Debrecen, Austria-Hungary in 1917.
 Her father, Elek Szabó (1879–1959), an academic and public official, taught her to speak Latin fluently from childhood, gave her the foundation of her extensive knowledge of European antiquity and an appreciation of ancient Roman and Greek history and literature.
 Her mother, Lenke Jablonczay (1884–1967), was herself a writer, although her works were never published.
 The influence and example of her parents played an important part in Szabó’s life.
 Storytelling and playing theatre were everyday activities in her childhood, both with her parents and by herself.

 Szabó graduated from secondary school in 1935 in the Dóczy Institute for Girls’ Education of Debrecen (today Dóczy Gymnasium of the Reformed College of Debrecen), where she had studied for twelve years.
 She studied to become a teacher of Hungarian and Latin at the István Tisza Hungarian Royal University of Science (today University of Debrecen), graduating in 1940.
 She rarely commented on her tertiary education, except for stating that she considered it to have been ‘conservative’ and ‘old-fashioned’, and that she received little support to develop as a writer.
 She wrote her thesis on cosmetic practices in ancient Rome.
 She referred to this as a doctoral dissertation, but literary historian Endre Bakó claims not to have found documentation of Szabó pursuing a doctorate.